mikegloudemans/insulin-resistance-colocalization/README.md

 * GTEx v8 QTL association statistics can be downloaded from the [GTEx Portal](https://gtexportal.org/home/datasets).
 Some minor pre-processing will be required to run these scripts; this process is described [here](https://bitbucket.org/mgloud/production_coloc_pipeline/src).

 ### All required data

+If you're having trouble accessing any of these data, please contact me (see Contact section below) and I can quickly point you to the right location to obtain them, or set up a direct transfer.

 To run all the scripts listed here, the `data` folder must contain all of the following files: